jasontheiler/dotfiles/README.md

 # Clone the repository to your home directory or any other directory.
 git clone https://github.com/jasontheiler/dotfiles.git ~/.dotfiles

-# Run the install script in the local repository.
+# Run the install script in the root of the local repository.
 sh ~/.dotfiles/install.sh
 ```